julianschacher/algorithm-archive/contents/quantum_systems/quantum_systems.md

 Here, there are 2 things to note:

-1. The absolute value squared of a complex parameter $$\Psi(\mathbf{r},t)$$ is a dot product (inner product) between a complex function and it's Hermitian conjugate.
+1. The absolute value squared of a complex parameter \\(\Psi(\mathbf{r},t)\\) is a dot product (inner product) between a complex function and it's Hermitian conjugate.
 This means the value will always be real, while the wavefunction, itself, might not be.
 2. As you have probably heard, once a wavefunction is observed it collapses onto a single state.
 This can be simply interpreted as absolute knowledge of the particle's location.
 A probability density doesn't make sense if we know where the particle is!

 Now, to be clear: the probabilities must all sum to 1, or (more formally):